 What You Need to Know About Windows 10’s Bash Shell

 This isn’t a virtual machine, a container, or Linux software compiled for Windows (like Cygwin).
 Instead, Windows 10 offers a full Windows Subsystem intended for Linux for running Linux software.
 It’s based on Microsoft’s abandoned Project Astoria work for running Android apps on Windows.

 Think of it as the opposite of Wine.
 While Wine allows you to run Windows applications directly on Linux, the Windows Subsystem for Linux allows you to run Linux applications directly on Windows.

-Microsoft has worked with Canonical to offer a full Ubuntu-based Bash shell that runs atop this subsystem.
+Microsoft worked with Canonical to offer a full Ubuntu-based Bash shell environment that runs atop this subsystem.
 Technically, this isn’t Linux at all.
 Linux is the underlying operating system kernel, and that isn’t available here.
 Instead, this allows you to run the Bash shell and the exact same binaries you’d normally run on Ubuntu Linux.
-Free-software purists often argue the average Linux operating system should be called “GNU/Linux” because it’s really a lot of GNU software running on the Linux kernel.
+Free software purists often argue the average Linux operating system should be called “GNU/Linux” because it’s really a lot of GNU software running on the Linux kernel.
 The Bash shell you’ll get is really just all those GNU utilities and other software.